 Dependent Child (IC 33-39-7-20): If your spouse precedes you in death or if your spouse survives you but then dies, your dependent child is entitled to the benefit your spouse would have received (or was receiving).
 If you have more than one dependent child, the dependent children will share the benefit equally.
 Each dependent child is entitled to receive the benefit until the child turns 18 years of age, or during the entire period of the child’s physical or mental disability, whichever period is longer.
 The benefits paid to a dependent child will be reduced by any benefits paid from your PERF fund.

-If you are an ASA Only plan member, your PARF benefit payable to a surviving spouse will be reduced by the PERF benefits payable under the joint and survivor option.
-(IC 5-10.2-4.7) The benefit will be calculated at 50 percent of your decreased retirement benefit, if you had not made an election to become a member of the ASA Only plan.
+If you are a My Choice: Retirement Savings Plan member, your PARF benefit payable to a surviving spouse will be reduced by the PERF benefits payable under the joint and survivor option.
+(IC 5-10.2-4-7) The benefit will be calculated at 50 percent of your decreased retirement benefit, if you had not made an election to become a member of the My Choice: Retirement Savings Plan.
 (IC 5-10.3-12-20)

 You can log in to your online member account to manage your personal and pension benefit information.
 You will need your Social Security number (SSN) and passcode to get started.
 If you do not have your SSN or passcode, call our customer service center at (888) 286-3544.